 Every marquee, campsite and gate marquee, stage or artists’ corner now has its own unique address made of just 3 words.
 The Glamping site can be found at operating.tempting.paints, while the food court is at outdoor.regularly.exits.

 Maps of the site have been produced complete with 3 word addresses for key locations.
 They can be viewed online here, are available to download and print and will also be given to guests as they arrive.

-It means revellers trying to locate first aid points, showers or toilets can type the 3 word address into the what3words iPhone or Android app and navigate to the exact spot they need.
+It means revellers trying to locate first aid points, showers or toilets can type in the 3 word address into the what3words iPhone or android app and navigate to the exact spot they need.
 Those trying to meet each other, remember where they parked their car or pitched their tent can use the app to find the unique 3 word address for that location and then SMS, email, write it or tell someone.

 The system even works offline; with no data connection users can still find their way around.

 Thanks to Towersey, with their map and the free, offline what3words app, guests can simply find everything at the festival, and meet friends and family too.